ducksouplab/experiment_templates/tutorial/simple_chat_tutorial.md

 Welcome to the Simple Chat tutorial!
 In this guide, you'll learn how to create a basic video chat experiment where two participants can have a conversation and rate their experience.
 This is a great starting point for understanding how DuckSoup and oTree work together.

+## What is oTree?

+oTree is an open-source platform for creating and running behavioral experiments and surveys.
+It allows researchers to build interactive applications using Python, making it easy to design experiments that involve multiple participants.
+In this repository, oTree is used to orchestrate participants, and collect behavioral data.
+We use DuckSoup as a plugin inside otree to enable real-time video interactions between participants, as well as the use of real-time audio and video effects.
+For more in-depth familiarization with oTree, check out their [tutorials](https://otree.readthedocs.io/en/latest/tutorial/intro.html), they are very nice and comprehensive.

 > **Quick Start**: All the files discussed in this tutorial are already available in the `simple_chat` folder.
 You can:
 > - Use them directly as a template for your own experiments
 > - Follow this tutorial to understand how everything works